jwcalder/GraphLearning/README.md

 python main.py -d MNIST -m vae -a Poisson -t 10
 ```

-The flag -d specifies the dataset (MNIST, FashionMNIST, WEBKB, or cifar), -m specifies the metric for constructing the graph (vae is the variational autoencoder weights as described in our paper; other options are L2 and scatter), -a is the choice of semi-supervised learning or clustering algorithm, and -t is the number of trials to run.
+The flag -d specifies the dataset (MNIST, FashionMNIST, WEBKB, or cifar), -m specifies the metric for constructing the graph, -a is the choice of semi-supervised learning or clustering algorithm, and -t is the number of trials to run.
+The choices for metric are 'L2' for all datasets, which is Eulcidean distance between raw data.
+MNIST and FashionMNIST have the option of 'vae', which is the variational autoencoder weights as described in our paper, as well as scatter, which uses the scattering transform.
+For cifar, the metric 'aet' is the AutoEncoding Transformations weights, as described in our paper.
 All scripts have a help flag -h that shows a detailed list of options.
 For example, run

 ```
 python main.py -h